parsnip-ai/parsnip-site/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: Parsnip walks you through recipes by cooking<strong> technique.</strong>
+  headline: Parsnip guides you through recipes by cooking<strong> technique.</strong>
   content: Learn what it means to dice, saute, or simmer, step by step.
 Technique-based
     learning is more effective and will give you freedom from recipes.
   media: